Security and performance

 We are Eyecandyshop Ltd T/A Warhammer Art, company registration number 04873613, located at Celec House, Lincoln Road, High Wycombe, Berkshire, HP12 3RG

-We maintain the security and performance of our data handling systems and website through controls which are part of our Information Security Management System (ISMS).
+We maintain the security and performance of our data handling systems and website through controls that are part of our Information Security Management System (ISMS).

 We have carried out assessments of the legal basis for processing personal data and have concluded that this is necessary on the grounds of contractual and legal obligations together with our legitimate interests for the use of client and employee data for our commercial interests and employment respectively.